romeric/Fastor/README.md

 Fastor is extremely light weight, it is a *header-only* library, requires no build or compilation process and has no external dependencies.
 It is written in pure C++11 from the foundation.

 ### Tested Compilers
-Fastor has been tested against the following compilers (on Ubuntu 14.04 and Ubuntu 16.04)
+Fastor has been tested against the following compilers (on Ubuntu 14.04 and Ubuntu 16.04 and macOS).
+While compiling on macOS with Clang, `-std=c++14` is necessary
 - GCC 4.8, GCC 4.9, GCC 5.1, GCC 5.2, GCC 5.3, GCC 5.4, GCC 6.2
 - Clang 3.6, Clang 3.7, Clang 3.8, Clang 3.9
 - Intel 16.0.1, Intel 16.0.2, Intel 16.0.3, Intel 17.0.1